-Riad Adore sits in the accessible tier with six rooms and reliable fundamentals: clean tadelakt, warm service, a rooftop that works for breakfast and sunset.
+Riad Adore is a six-room riad with reliable fundamentals: clean tadelakt, warm service, a rooftop that works for breakfast and sunset.
 It is not trying to be a design destination and pricing reflects that.
-The honest trade-off is that the interiors are straightforward rather than distinctive, so nothing about this riad will photograph the way the Ultra tier places do.
+The honest trade-off is that the interiors are straightforward rather than distinctive, so nothing about this riad will photograph the way the most sought-after riads do.

 The riad sits within a five-minute walk of the Ben Youssef Madrasa, which reopened after a long restoration and most visitors still time poorly.
 Go at opening at 9am before tour groups roll in and you have one of the most photographed buildings in the medina to yourself for twenty minutes.